sriumcp/docs/docs/getting-started/concepts.md

 # Iter8

 Iter8 is the Kubernetes release optimizer built for DevOps, MLOps, SRE and data science teams.
-Iter8 detects new versions of apps and ML models and automates the following:
+Iter8 detects new variants of apps and ML models in the cluster and automates the following:

 1. A/B/n testing with user stickiness and business metrics
 2. Performance testing for HTTP and gRPC services
-3. Traffic engineering using any service mesh or proxy
+3. Traffic engineering using any service mesh, proxy, or load balancer
 4. Version assessment using metrics from any provider

 ## Iter8 experiment